JAlcocerT/JAlcocerT/content/blog/py-z-stock-vs-flat.md

 A friend asked me about some **add-on for his real estate project**.

-He wanted to know how profitable can be real estate, compared with a dividend investing strategy.
+He wanted to know **how profitable can real estate be**, compared with a dividend investing strategy.

 After thinking about it for a while, we can see the following pattern: